Sarvajeet3/fuel/README.md

 creators across desktop, mobile, and console platforms.

-It works gently even on older or low-spec computers — if you have a PC, there's a place for you to create. 💻🌱
+It works gently even on older or low-spec computers — if you have a computer, there's a place for you to create. 💻🌱

 And if you're using something more powerful, like a modern iPhone, Fuel adapts to draw out the full capabilities of your device. 🎮📱